Macro-micro decomposition for consistent and conservative model order reduction of hyperbolic shallow water moment equations: A study using POD-Galerkin and dynamical low rank approximation: Space-time discretization with operator splitting

-The standard procedure as written in \cref{e:transport_step_scheme} is to consider an update of the full state vector $\Q^n_j$ to $\Q^{n+1}_j$.
+A standard numerical scheme as written in \cref{app1}, see \cref{e:transport_step_scheme}, considers an update of the full state vector.
 However, this does not allow to completely leverage the structure of the underlying model equations during the model reduction procedure later.
 To that end, we exploit the structure of the HSWME model \cref{e:HSWME}, by decomposing $\Q$ into two parts: (1) the first two (macroscopic) variables for the water height $h$ and the mean velocity $u_m$ (called $\U$) on the one hand and (2) the last $N$ (microscopic) variables for the moments $\alpha_i$ on the other hand (called $\V$).
 This can be written as

 In the same fashion, we decompose the transport matrix $\matr{A}(\vect{q})$ into four blocks corresponding to the first two equations and the last $N$ equations and variables, respectively

 with blocks

 where all other entries are zeros.